 Note that collision or comprehensive might be required under the terms of a vehicle lease or financing agreement.
 And while not required in Louisiana, uninsured motorist coverage can really save the day if you're in a car accident with a motorist who is driving without insurance, or if you're involved in a hit and run accident.
 Learn more about different types of car insurance coverage.

-According to the Louisiana Department of Insurance, driving without insurance -- or being involved in a crash without insurance -- can result in the imposition of a fine of $500 to $1,000, plus the suspension of driving privileges, impoundment of a vehicle, revocation of registration, or cancellation of license plates.
+According to the Louisiana Department of Insurance, driving without insurance—or being involved in a crash as an uninsured driver—can result in the imposition of a fine of $500 to $1,000, plus the suspension of driving privileges, impoundment of a vehicle, revocation of registration, or cancellation of license plates.

 What's more, if you drive without insurance in Louisiana, the state's "No Pay, No Play" law may also prohibit you from collecting certain amounts after a car accident, even if the other driver is at fault; specifically:

-Of course, these penalties will likely pale in comparison to the financial hit you could take if you're in a car accident and you don't have car insurance.
+Of course, these penalties will likely pale in comparison to the financial hit you could take if you're in a car accident and you don't have car insurance, especially if you're the one at fault for the crash.